There are now 2 possible online modes for units:

 - Contact hours

-- lectures: 1 x 1 hour per week (over 13 weeks); language classes: 3 x 1 hour per week (over 13 weeks) (the language classes involve a mix of formal instruction by the tutor, class discussions and group and pair work on linguistic and cultural issues); summer teaching period: 8 hours per week (for 5 weeks)
+language classes: 3 x 1 hour per week (over 12 weeks) (the language classes involve a mix of formal instruction by the tutor, class discussions and group and pair work on linguistic and cultural issues)

 - This unit is designed for students who have no previous knowledge or only a slight knowledge of French.
 Students who have studied French to WACE level or its equivalent cannot be admitted and should consult the unit coordinator regarding the appropriate unit for enrolment.
 Students with some knowledge of the language should consult the Convener of French.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.